junlarsen/LeagueVoice/README.md

 #### How do I use League Voice?

+First you need to add the League Voice app to your Google account.
+This can be done by following [this three-step guide by Google](https://support.google.com/googlehome/answer/7126338)

 To use League Voice you need to link your League account to a Google account.
 This can be done by pressing the "Link" button and asking your Google Assistant to link your accounts.

 A more detailed explanation about the linking process can be found [here](#Linking-accounts)